acolad-digital/oxygen-ata-2300/README.md

 - [ ] Open the ata2300.xpr project.
 You should now able to author ATA2300 documents.

-This framework is provided to you by [AMPLEXOR](https://www.amplexor.com)
+This framework is provided to you by [Acolad Digital](https://www.acolad.com/en/digital.html)

 # Limitations